 This workshop will cover practical aspects of black and white photography, based on the Zone System methods of understanding light and exposure.
 Addressing both digital and film photography, this approach allows for previsualization of the grey values of the image, resulting in improved negatives and digital files that are closer to what one sees in the mind.
 Participants may work with digital and/or film processes.
 Exercises and photography will take place around the farm and digital results will be reviewed onsite.
 Film work will be processed later on your own time, but may be evaluated through online sharing.

-Peter Sramek learned the Zone System when studying at MIT from Minor White, author of the original Zone System Manual, and then taught black and white photography at OCAD University for over 40 years.
+Peter Sramek learned the Zone System when studying at MIT from Minor White, author of

 At a one-day workshop in January, with 5 of us at the Sydenham Library, we went through the process of folding, gluing and trimming the binding which has no sewing, which opens up flat and can use a variety of materials for the spine and the board covers.
 The binding is attributed to American master binder Tim Ely.
 Peter learned boxmaking and gold leafing from Tim in workshops and boxmaking is high on the wishlist for this summer’s binding adventures.